Admissions & Enrollment

 When will my Tuition and Fees be paid?

-For Chapter 31 and Chapter 33 students, tuition and fees will be billed to the VA after the final add/drop/withdrawal date for each semester.
+For Chapter 31 and Chapter 33 students, tuition and fees will be billed to the VA after the final add/drop/withdrawal date for main campus for each semester.
 For Chapter 33, there is a cap to the amount of tuition that the VA will pay per year on the VA’s online comparison tool.

 We must verify that each student is still enrolled in the courses they reported for certification.
 If there have been any changes to your schedule, please officially drop a class through BisonWeb or your advisor.
 Then, notify us using our new Benefits & Schedules Updates Survey as soon as you can.